yogami/AIVoiceTranslator/CI-CD-SETUP.md

 1. Go to [GitHub](https://github.com/) and sign in (or create an account if needed)
 2. Click on the "+" icon in the top-right corner and select "New repository"
-3. Name your repository (e.g., "benedictaitor")
+3. Name your repository (e.g., "AIVoiceTranslator")
 4. Choose "Public" or "Private" visibility (CI/CD minutes are limited for private repos)
 5. Click "Create repository"